FREQUENTLY ASKED QUESTIONS

 In the case of less clear-cut issues, admin and the staff try to judge based on how the adult content is handled in the context of the piece.
 Is the poem trying to make a political/social point?
 Or is it just using references to sex/sexual parts in a gratuitous fashion?
 Sex for sex's sake?
 How explicit is it?
 Is it just a breast or a thigh?
 Or are we seeing penises and vaginas floating by?

-Another kind of guideline we use is television.
-Would it play on major TV networks before 9:00 p.m.?
+Another guideline we use is television.
+Would it play on major TV networks in the U.S. before 9:00 p.m.?
 If so, then we let it remain on the public boards.
 If it's only for late night or pay TV, we ask the author to post it in ~THERAPEUTIC TOUCH~.

 We choose to make these decisions on a case-by-case basis.
 When there is some question about a piece, every member of the staff gets to take a look and come to his/her own conclusions.
 Then we discuss it back and forth and admin usually sides with the majority of the staff.